edgar1824/music-player/README.md

 ## Introduction

-This is a simple music player application with a clean and intuitive user interface, developed using HTML, CSS, and JavaScript.
-The player allows users to manage a list of songs, play and pause songs, reset the player, and add new songs to the playlist.
+This is a simple music player application, developed using React.js.
+The player allows users to manage a list of songs, play and pause songs, reset the song, and add new songs to the playlist.

 ## Features